OpenNebula/docs/source/operation/vm_setup/add_content.rst

 .. todo:: Instance types are deprecated

 You must set a default CPU and Memory for the Template, but users can change these values.
-The available capacity presets can be :ref:`customized <sunstone_instance_types>`
+The available capacity presets can be :ref:customized <sunstone_instance_types>

 |prepare-tmpl-capacity|